approach0/search-engine/README.md

 	* VAR(0)/rank2(1)/FRAC(2)/ADD(2)/[path_id=3: type=normal, leaf symbol=`c', fr_hash=7503]
 	```

-* Index a corpus/collection and see its index statistics:
+* Index a corpus/collection and see its index statistics
 	1. Download some plain text corpus (e.g. *Reuters-21578* and *Ohsumed* from [University of Trento](http://disi.unitn.it/moschitti/corpora.htm)).
 	2. `cd $PROJECT/indexer` and run `run/test-txt-indexer.out -p /path/to/corpus` to index corpus files recursively from directory.
 For non-trivial (reasonable large) corpus, you will have the chance to observe the index merging precess under default generated index directory (`$PROJECT/indexer/tmp`).
 	3. `cd $PROJECT/indexer` and run `../term-index/run/test-read.out -s -p $PROJECT/indexer/tmp` to have a look at the summary of the index (termN, docN, avgDocLen etc.) you just build.

-* Test posting list merge and score
+* Test merge and score of posting list

 	Posting list merge is a key component in searching index.
 Run the following test command to experiment some keywords and see the merged docIDs (and its Okapi BM25 score) for the keywords you input.
 	For AND merge:
 	```
 	$ $PROJECT/searchd/run/test-posting-merge.out -p ./indexer/tmp/ -t 'doctor' -t 'eat' -t 'apple' -o AND